teamniteo/handbook/app-release-procedures.rst

     * **Reviewers**.
 Assign to all development team members.
     * **Original issue**.
 Link original issue and all supporting information.
     * **Downsides**.
 Describe solution downsides or share concerns about it.
     * **Roll-out plan**.
 Specify all resources that will be modified.
       Describe step-by-step how to deploy.
     * **Deployment risks**.
 Describe potential risks of deployment.
     * **Rollback strategy**.
-Develop plan how to retract release and describe it step-by-step.
+Develop a strategy how to retract release and describe it step-by-step.
     * **Deployment assistants**.
 Mention ops persons, so they could consider deployment risks as well.

 Use provided `Templates`_ for creating PR description.